 If you’re planning to create and post a single post on all your social profiles, stop right there.
 Every platform has its content requirements.
 For instance, short and witty captions work best for Twitter, but Instagram’s user base demands lengthy captions (think: storytelling).
 Analyse each platform’s requirement and then add them to a content planner.

 Hence, it’s best to tweak your content according to each platform’s requirements.
-You can keep the message same, but deliver it in a different format.
+You can keep the message the same, but deliver it in a different format.

 A few more tips to help you as you create social content are: